MRU-F2025-COMP3504/mru-exchange/README.md

 In addition, the workflow does not clone the repositoy.

 The production server _must_ clone the repository to automate deployment.
+In addition, the build process (i.e., `npm, run build`) must be successful in order to deploy the application.

 ### Clone Repository